Russification: In the Russian Federation (1991–present)

 In 2020, a set of amendments to the Russian constitution was approved by the State Duma and later the Federation Council.
-One of the amendments enshrined Russian nation as the "state-forming nationality" (Russian: государствообразующий народ) and Russian the “language of the state-forming nationality”.
+One of the amendments enshrined the Russian nation as the "state-forming nationality" (Russian: государствообразующий народ) and Russian the “language of the state-forming nationality”.
 The amendment has been met with criticism from Russia's minorities who argue that it goes against the principle that Russia is a multinational state and will only marginalize them further.
 The amendments were welcomed by Russian nationalists, such as Konstantin Malofeev and Nikolai Starikov.
-The changes in Constitution were preceded by "Strategy of government's national policy of Russian Federation" issued in December 2018, which stated that "all-Russian civic identity is founded on Russia cultural dominant, inherent to all nations of Russian Federation".
+The changes in Constitution were preceded by "Strategy of government's national policy of Russian Federation", issued in December 2018, which stated that "all-Russian civic identity is founded on Russia cultural dominant, inherent to all nations of Russian Federation".

 With the release of the latest census in 2022, results showed a catastrophic decline in the number of many ethnic groups, particularly peoples of the Volga region.
 Between 2010 and 2022, the number of people identifying as ethnic Mari dropped by 22.6%, from 548,000 to 424,000 people.
 Ethnic Chuvash and Udmurts dropped by 25% and 30% respectively.
 More vulnerable groups like the Mordvins and Komi-Permyaks saw even larger declines, dropping by 35% and 40% respectively, the former of which resulted in Mordvins no longer being among the top ten largest ethnic groups in Russia.

-On 18 June 2025, the Russian Ministry of Education issued Order No. 467 on elementary education (grades 1-9).
-Among others, it makes the teaching of Russia's minority languages (school subject 'Mother Tongue') to these minorities' children elective ('optional-by-application').
-What is more, this order also makes the school subject 'Literature in the Mother Tongue' elective, as well. the order entered in force on 1 September 2025, with the changes applied starting from the 2026/27 school year.
+On 18 June 2025, the Russian Ministry of Education issued Order No. 467 on elementary education (grades 1-9). which turned the teaching of Russia's minority languages (school subject 'Mother Tongue') into electives.
+This order also makes the school subject 'Literature in the Mother Tongue' elective as well.
+The order was enforced on 1 September 2025, with the changes applied starting from the 2026/27 school year.
 In the context of these changes, the ministry aspires to remove specifically Ukrainian language and literature as school subjects.
 This measure de facto pertains to the Ukrainian territories under Russian occupation.
-The order also reduced the number of hours minority languages are taught at school which became a controversial issue in Tatarstan.
+The order also reduced the number of hours minority languages are taught at school, which became a controversial issue in Tatarstan.